CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 - In this task you will create a Windows 11 virtual machine
 - Create a network security group and assign the network interface of the VM to that NSG and create a new inbound rule for RDP traffic
 - Test the newly created inbound NSG rule to confirm that you can establish a remote desktop (RDP) connection to the VM
-- Allow outbound internet traffic to validate that you can connect to the internet
+- Deny outbound internet traffic to validate that you can restrict connectivity to the internet

 ## You have successfully completed the lab